Start using GPT functions in Excel

 The function runs: It sends the prompt to the AI, receives a response, and displays the response in the selected cell.

-The text you see in the cell is a dynamically calculated value — the result of the formula.
+The text you see in the cell is the result of the formula — a dynamically calculated value.
 The actual value of the cell is the formula expression: =GPT("Write a tagline for a tea house")

 .
-You cannot edit the calculated value; you can only edit the formula.
-If you want to set the calculated value as the actual value of the cell, that is, if you want to turn the calculated value into a constant that you can edit, replace the formula with its result.
+You cannot edit the result; you can only edit the formula.
+If you want to set the result as the actual value of the cell, that is, if you want to turn the calculated value into a constant that you can edit, replace the formula with its result.

 Reference other cells from a GPT function

 You can reference other cells and ranges from a GPT function.
-You can use relative, absolute, and mixed references as you would with any formula.
+You can use relative, absolute, and mixed references as you would with any function.

 For example, to retrieve the prompt for the GPT